Sunday, February 25, 2018

 1. Which system incurs the lowest rate of defects ?
 Why ?

-By playing this game and calculating the average revenue per unit of output, it is found that the average cost per unit of output is lower in the case of pull system than the push system.2.
-Find which system of production incurs the lowest cost and comment.
+By playing this game and calculating the average revenue per unit of output, it is found that the average cost per unit of output is lower in the case of pull system than the push system.

 When the customer demand was for 4 items per shift of 1 minute, the output was fairly uniform and of good quality for every team, all could get the output through, with zero WIP and zero defects.